Albert Crocker: College and racing years

-During his racing years, Crocker met Oscar Hedström and Charles Hendee, the president and chief engineer of Indian Motorcycle of Springfield, Massachusetts.
-A close friendship developed between Crocker, Hendee and Hedstrom that eventually evolved into a full-time position for Crocker at Indian.
+In late 1910, Crocker left Aurora, and was employed by Indian as a traveling salesman, covering "Kansas, Nebraska, and part of the adjacent states in the interests of Indian motorcycles."

 Marriage and move to the West Coast

 Crocker's personal life was deeply affected by the 1912 accident in which the famous board track motorcycle racer Eddie Hasha was severely injured in a race and died from his injuries shortly after.
-Crocker later met Hasha's widow, Gertrude Jefford Hasha, in 1919, while both were working at the Indian branch in Denver, Colorado.
-They were married in 1924 and had one son also named Albert.
+Crocker later met Hasha's widow, Gertrude Jefford Hasha, in 1912, while both were working at the Indian branch in Denver, Colorado.
+They were married in 1913 and had one son also named Albert.

 In that same year, Crocker took over the Indian motorcycle dealership in Kansas City.
 The dealership functioned as a distributor for several Midwest states.
 Eventually, however Crocker moved to Los Angeles.

 Crocker motorcycles

-In Los Angeles, Crocker bought Freed Indian, an established Indian Motorcycle dealership.
+In Los Angeles, Crocker moved into a former furniture store on 1346 Venice Blvd to sell and repair used motorcycles.

 Al Crocker and Paul Bigsby in 1931 introduced a dirt track racing motorcycle.

 Crocker invented the Crocker 30–50 cid single-cylinder speedway bike.
 It became the bike of choice for many of the best riders on the Pacific coast when speedway racing was at its height.
 Crocker ultimately built about thirty speedway bikes.

 He later sold his Indian dealership and moved on to create Crocker Motorcycle Company in a small factory at 1346 Venice Blvd in downtown Los Angeles.